Drugs of Abuse

 - Do not modify or add any substances to e-cigarette, or vaping, products that are not intended by the manufacturer, including products purchased through retail establishments.

-- If your child eats or drinks marijuana by accident call the poison center right away.
+- If your child eats or drinks cannabis by accident call the poison center right away.
 If your child is not responding, call 9-1-1 or go to a hospital for emergency care right away.

 Additional resources: